miguelferia/get_gifs/README.md

 # Hello

-Simple python script to download `n` gifs from giphy given a `search_term`.
+Simple python script to download gifs from giphy given a `search_term`.

 # Installation

-Just need an api key, make a `keys.py` file and save it as `YOUR_API_KEY`.
-Environment variable to follow...
+You just need an api key for giphy.
+So first got the developer page, make an app, and get your key.
+Then make a `keys.py` file, and inside of it make a `YOUR_API_KEY` variable and set it to your key.
+Environment variables maybe in the future...

 # Usage